When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 However, you will need a router for your streaming services, smartphone, and laptop.
 Some internet service providers give you one gadget that works as a router and modem.

-Here, you will get all wires under one device, which can be convenient if you don’t want to have two plugged and running gadgets.
+Here, all the wires are under one device, which can be convenient if you don’t want two gadgets plugged in and running.

 The drawback of this setup is that you cannot choose your preferred router.
-Worth mentioning is that the router technology evolves faster than the modem tech.
+It is worth mentioning that router technology evolves faster than modem technology.

 If your ISP is not keen on upgrading technology, you could be stuck with obsolete router technology.